frioux/blog/content/posts/concurrency-and-async-in-perl.md

 I do have to say that I personally find the anonymous-callback style both IO::Async and AnyEvent promote to be a little problematic.
 It's easy to accidentally create a loop in your references, which means that the loop will never be garbage collected and now you at least have a leak, if not more bugs.
+Additionally, both IO::Async and AnyEvent have parts of the code that are related to garbage collection so you can accidentally forget to keep a reference to something and then just lose the event/notifier.

 POE sidesteps this problem by being a little strict about how it is defined;
-anonymous subs are used but it's almost as if perl is not.
+anonymous subs are used but it's almost as if Perl is not.
 The callers of the subs that define POE states use their own memory store and calling conventions.

-Finally, I think IO::Async gives the user just enough structure to be much safer than AnyEvent.
+I think IO::Async gives the user just enough structure to be much safer than AnyEvent.
 Note that in my IO::Async example the only way the timer can access the stream is with `$self->parent`.
 These are references maintained by the IO::Async framework, which tears them down for us at the end of the notifiers life.

+So if I were to advise someone on how to learn to code async Perl I'd say start with AnyEvent, but if someone were to write something for *work* I'd recommend IO::Async or POE if you're willing to put in the work.